 One should realize that there is a difference between scalping on the Forex and stock markets.
 In case of the former, traders use additional tools, such as Time & Sales and Depth of Market.
 Some Forex brokers make concessions and reduce commissions for scalpers.
-However, efficiency of scalping on stock markets even with additional “helpers” is rather questionable.
+However, efficiency of scalping on stock markets even with additional helpers is rather questionable.
 The key thing in trading is the market liquidity, while scalping can be used even during periods of low volatility and liquidity.

-Scalping technique implies quickly “snatching” a “piece” of movements from current tendencies.
-However, most traders have no aggregate picture of how to “scalp”.
-First of all, a trader that wants to focus on scalping needs to be up for the idea to become a scalper, some kind of a “surgeon” in the world of trading, who is patient, accurate in making decisions and movements, cautious, and cold-blooded.
+Scalping technique implies quickly snatching a “piece” of movements from current tendencies.
+However, most traders have no aggregate picture of how to scalp.
+First of all, a trader that wants to focus on scalping needs to be up for the idea to become a scalper, some kind of a surgeon in the world of trading, who is patient, accurate in making decisions and movements, cautious, and cold-blooded.
 Such traders know from the very beginning where exactly they may take profit or lose and they don’t regret losing possible income after closing a deal at the target point while the price continues moving in favorable direction.
 In their trading operations, scalpers usually use M1 or M5 timeframes, maybe M15, but more seldom.

 Most scalping strategies are based on breakouts of support and resistance areas, for selling and buying respectively.
-Additional tools that are used by traders for determining support/resistance levels are line charts embedded in trading platforms (MT4, MT5, WebTrader, etc), as well as fractal indicators, Parabolic SAR, and almost full range of “Envelope”-type indicators, which form mobile support/resistance levels taking into account volatility and averaged price movements per specified numbers of candlesticks.
+Additional tools that are used by traders for determining support/resistance levels are line charts embedded in trading platforms (MT4, MT5, R WebTrader, etc), as well as fractal indicators, Parabolic SAR, and almost full range of Envelope-type indicators, which form mobile support/resistance levels taking into account volatility and averaged price movements per specified numbers of candlesticks.

 In other words, possible profitability can be calculated in some specific range.
 We should also note that scalpers use quite large parts of their deposits in trading, from 10% to 50%.
 Depending on the opening/closing strategy, a scalper opens from 5 to 50 orders in case of constantly being in front of a computer and trading very actively.
 Consequently, we can calculate that scalper’s daily profitability may vary from 2% to 100%, but it requires a lot of work without any breaks.

 One example can’t provide comprehensive conclusions.
 If you want to have a stable and decent income in trading, you have to contribute a lot of time and pay a great deal of attention to your work, keep strictly to your strategy and risk management system.
-Even if you have little free time and your “appetites” are not insatiable, you can trade at odd moments using scalping techniques.
+Even if you have little free time and your appetites are not insatiable, you can trade at odd moments using scalping techniques.
 The key point is to choose an optimal algorithm and practice until it becomes automatic.